dotnet/corefxlab/docs/specs/nativesized.md

 Mono uses a poor man's approach to solve this problem:
 it introduced structures System.nint, System.nuint and System.nfloat that get converted to corresponding integer types by the runtime.

-For example, System.Runtime.InteropServices.AllocHGlobal(IntPtr) has IntPtr argument, even though it has nothing to do with pointers.
-It should have been native int instead.

 Interop with a broad variety of programming environments is an important scenario for us, and so we should have a first class support for these native-sized number types.